SeekingForever/ZAdapter/README.md

 1.helper.setOnClickListener：  Not repeat   setonclick helper.setOnClickListenerForce：  repeat setonclick

-2.Because item is a final type control reuse onclick will reuse the final class will not change and helper will not change, but the inside of the data do I always set the good so you use this on the line

-3.have header or footer not use animation (method:.ani())
+2.have header or footer not use animation

 # Reference&Thanks：